brycewray/hugo-site/content/posts/2022/02/static-tweets-eleventy-hugo-part-2.md

 </blockquote>
 ```

-**Update, 2022-04-12**: I revised this shortcode slightly after learning that the Twitter v2 API [doesn’t currently support animations](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/media).[^formerContent] So, if you know you'll want to embed tweets with videos or animated GIFs, you'll be better off using the `stweet` shortcode from the [previous article](/posts/2022/02/static-tweets-eleventy-hugo/): its older API **does** support them.
+**Update, 2022‑04‑12**: I revised this shortcode slightly after learning that the Twitter v2 API [doesn’t currently support animations](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/media).[^formerContent] So, if you know you'll want to embed tweets with videos or animated GIFs, you'll be better off using the `stweet` shortcode from the [previous article](/posts/2022/02/static-tweets-eleventy-hugo/): its older API **does** support them.
 {.yellowBox}

-[^formerContent]: The shortcode now simply shows nothing for such an item, as opposed to how it formerly displayed a link to the original tweet---a link which is already down in the timestamp.
+[^formerContent]: The shortcode now simply shows nothing for such an item, as opposed to how it formerly displayed a link to the original tweet --- a link which is already down in the timestamp.

 ## Testing with `cURL`

 By the way, there are times when Twitter’s APIs don’t respond because of some outage.
 If that happens during your development process, as it indeed did when I was finishing up work on `stweetv2`, you can confirm that it’s Twitter’s fault, not yours, by using the [`cURL` command](https://developer.ibm.com/articles/what-is-curl-command/) to submit your request to the API.
-For example, the `cURL` version of what we did above to get that tweet—again substituting `123456789a` for a real `BEARER_TOKEN`—is:
+For example, the `cURL` version of what we did above to get that tweet — again substituting `123456789a` for a real `BEARER_TOKEN` — is:

 ```bash
 curl "https://api.twitter.com/2/tweets?ids=1487140202141425673&expansions=author_id,attachments.media_keys&tweet.fields=created_at,text,attachments,entities,source&user.fields=name,username,profile_image_url&media.fields=preview_image_url,type,url,alt_text" -H "Authorization: Bearer 123456789a"